prodo-dev/plz/README.md

         plz logs ad96b586-89e5-11e8-a7c5-8142e2563487
 ```

-`plz` runs your commands in a Docker container, either in your AWS
+Plz runs your commands in a Docker container, either in your AWS infrastructure
-infrastructure or in your local machine, and so your actions in the terminal
+or in your local machine, and so your actions in the terminal don't affect the
-don't affect the execution.
-If you are running this execution only, you can just
+execution.
+If you are running this execution only, you can just type `plz logs`
-type `plz logs` and logs will be streamed from the current moment (unless you
+and logs will be streamed from the current moment (unless you specify
-specify `--since=start`, which will tell it to stream from the start of
+`--since=start`, which will tell it to stream from the start of execution).
-execution).

 The big hexadecimal number you see in the output, next to `plz logs`, is the
-execution ID you can use to refer to this execution. `plz` remembers the last
+execution ID you can use to refer to this execution.
+Plz remembers the last
 execution that was _started_, and if you want to refer to that one you don't
 need to include it in your command (you can just type `plz logs`).
 But if you
 need to specify the execution ID, you can do `plz logs <execution-id>`.